Kinaawa High School Kawempe

 Kinaawa High School Kawempe Campus is a mixed, residential secondary school located at Kawempe Ttula 6 km off Bombo road, Kampala, Uganda.
 It is an Islamic Founded School established in 2007 from Kyengera Mugongo Campus by a group of former Kawempe Muslim teachers.

 Background

 Kinaawa High School is owned by experienced Teachers from Kawempe Muslim secondary School.
-They started in 2001 with Kinaawa High School - Mugongo Campus as their main Campus, then Kinaawa High School - Kawempe in 2007 and Kinaawa High School - Kasangati in 2012.
+They started in 2000 taking Lady Fawe Academy that had collapsed which they transformed into Kinaawa High School - Mugongo Campus. then Kinaawa High School - Kawempe in 2007 and Kinaawa High School - Kasangati in 2012.
 In the new plan, there is a College in pipeline yet to be unveiled.
 These schools are both O and A level schools excelling in sports and Academics.
 The school is registered and classified by the ministry of education and sports as a mixed day and boarding “O” and “A” level school.

-Kinaawa High School Kawempe is currently headed by Head Teacher Haji Sserugo Muhammad Ali who joined the school in December 2015 from the Kyengera - Mugongo Campus.
+Kinaawa High School Kawempe is currently headed by Head Teacher Haji Sserugo Muhammad Ali.
+He joined the school in December 2015 from the Kyengera - Mugongo Campus.
 At Kawempe, he works with Mohamed Ssenyondo as his deputy.